nneibaue/ocean_explorer/README.md

 # ocean_explorer
-Python Notebook to view etsp data
+Python utilities to view and explore x-ray spectroscopic data from ocean samples